 In North America, the ice age glaciers scraped away the topsoil along with most of the worms it contained.
 When the glaciers retreated about 10,000 years ago, the northern forests grew back without the help of worms.

 Then came the Europeans, bringing with them plants, as well as the dirt those plants were growing in and the worms that dirt contained.
 Worms were also introduced intentionally, as a way to fertilize and improve the productivity of European style vegetable gardens, they were transported in the ballast of sailing ships too.

-Despite their green card status however, most people view earthworms as beneficial, especially when they are tilling and fertilizing a garden or rendering compost into black gold.
+Despite their green card status, however, most people view earthworms as beneficial, especially when they are tilling and fertilizing a garden or rendering compost into black gold.

-But in ecosystems that developed without worms can actually cause harm. for instance the ecology of northern forests often depends on a thick layer of leaf litter remaining on the ground throughout the year.
-But earthworms remove that leaf litter by converting it to topsoil and that seemingly benign action has so completely change the chemistry and biology of the forest that some native plants and trees are no longer able to grow there.
+But in ecosystems that developed without worms can actually cause harm. for instance, the ecology of northern forests often depends on a thick layer of leaf litter remaining on the ground throughout the year.
+But earthworms remove that leaf litter by converting it to topsoil and that seemingly benign action has so completely changed the chemistry and biology of the forest that some native plants and trees are no longer able to grow there.